crlandsc/Housing-Price-Predictions-Using-Machine-Learning/README.md

 A majority of the features with missing values can be imputed as 'NA' for none.

 'Lot Frontage' and 'Mas Vnr Area' are the only two continuous variables with NaNs.
-These can be interpretted as 0s, as they correspond to not havnig any masonry and not having any streetfront.
+These can be interpreted as 0s, as they correspond to not having any masonry and not having any street front.

 #### Data Cleaning Summary
 - Dropped data with mostly missing values.
   - Data with < 10% entries in datasets was dropped.
 - Imputed Missing Values.
   - According to the data documentation, all categorical features with NaNs are actually 'NA', which means 'none'.
   - 'Lot Frontage' and 'Mas Vnr Area' are the only two continuous variables with NaNs.
-These can be interpretted as 0s, as they correspond to not havnig any masonry and not having any streetfront.
+These can be interpreted as 0s, as they correspond to not having any masonry and not having any street front.
 - Replaced 'NA' with 'None' for 'Mas Vnr Type'.
   - Additionally cleaned up 'CBlock' that does not appear in both sets of data.
 - Grouped Neighborhoods.